Avimesa/user-guide-nodejs-developer/README.md

 <a id="5.-config-device"></a>
 ## 5. Configure Device Using the Toolkit

 At this point, we have a 'brainless' Device runtime hosted in the Device Cloud.
-We're going to upload a Script and Config for this device.
+Now we'll upload a Script and Config for this device.

 When you cloned the `examples-nodejs-group-api-amqp` repository, you got a Script and Config that can be used for this demo, located at `examples-nodejs-group-api-amqp/files`

-- Signed into you account at app.avimesa.com, click on **[Group Name] >> View Devices**
+- Signed into your account at app.avimesa.com, click on **[Group Name] >> View Devices**
 - Find the Device in the list, and click on **Configure**
 - Click on **Upload Script**, and browse to `examples-nodejs-group-api-amqp/files/script.js`
 - Click on **Upload Config**, and browse to `examples-nodejs-group-api-amqp/files/config.js`